bteeuwen170/carina/README.md

-# Clemence
+# Elara

-This is the README file for Clemence, a free and open source operating system for the i686 and x86\_64 architecture.
+This is the README file for Elara, a free and open source operating system for the i686 and x86\_64 architecture.

 License: GPLv2

 ## File system tree
-Clemence does not adhere to the FHS standard, instead it uses this filesystem hierarchy layout:
+Elara does not adhere to the FHS standard, instead it uses this filesystem hierarchy layout:

 	/                       Root